Wakichiqi/Apaychana-raphi/README.md

 ## Overview
-A slick, responsive software portfolio website using vanilla HTML, JavaScript, and CSS.
+A slick, responsive software portfolio website using vanilla JavaScript, HTML and CSS.
 The website should showcase professional skills, projects and experience.

 ### Technologies
 - HTML